 Damaged trees next to the administration building were still unprotected after being damaged by the adjacent construction activities.
-Garages were put adjacent to the retained trees.
-Most of the labels of the retained trees were disappeared.

 All transplanted trees were in fair condition except for T848.
 Mal-pruning of transplanted trees has not been rectified.
 Construction material was stockpiled within tree protection zones.
 A statement on the cause of death of tree T925 recorded in the last report is still outstanding.